Need help with your essay?

 Your response to this essay question should be no more than 2 pages in length.
 Please respond fully and concisely using 1.5 line spacing.

-Asking applicants about their interest in the school to which they are applying is standard practice among MBA programs, though this year Fuqua is taking a more personal approach to the question.
+Asking applicants about their interest in the school to which they are applying is standard practice among MBA programs, though Fuqua takes a more personal approach to the question.
 The adcom is looking for applicants to convey a sincere sense of excitement about Fuqua’s MBA program.
 According to Lynam, “When you tell your best friend why you are applying to a specific school, you do so with genuine passion and enthusiasm.
 We want to hear that honest emotion, along with the reasoning that you give your best friend/mom/significant other/mentor about why you are applying not just to MBA programs, but to Fuqua.”

 Call Veritas Prep at +1-310-295-2098 or click to